g126/hyper-protect-tutorials/HPVS-AttestationContractSignature.md

          path: /var/hyperprotect
          type: Directory
 ```
-You can view the full contract template here:
+You can view the full contract template used for the workload here: [workload.yaml](HPVS-AttestationSignature-files/workload.yaml)

 ### Accessing the Attestation data